 Whether students have an interest in health and risk communication research or practice, the HRC M.A. program has something to offer.
 With 14 to 16 elective credits included in the course requirements, students are able to shape the program to fit their interests.
 Past students have come from diverse educational backgrounds including communication, health and nutrition, kinesiology, psychology, epidemiology and nursing.
 Such a diverse and interdisciplinary program allows for students to gain a well-rounded perspective on the overall role of health and risk communication across a number of fields.

-Those who graduate from the HRC M.A. program enter a wide-variety of careers and have a strong placement rate, including positions at the World Health Organization, UNICEF, Centers for Disease Control and Prevention and state and local governmental and non-profit positions.
+Those who graduate from the HRC M.A. program enter a wide variety of careers and have a strong placement rate, including positions at the World Health Organization, UNICEF, Centers for Disease Control and Prevention, nonprofits and state and local governments.
 If interested, our students have had great success in applying to Ph.D. programs across the United States.

 Questions?
 Additional information about the Masters in Health and Risk Communication Program may be obtained from:

 Director of the Health and Risk Communication Masters

 Elizabeth Dorrance Hall: Family Time During the Holidays

 My research on marginalized family members has revealed that it is not so much the holidays themselves that prove particularly hard for people who do not quite fit in with their families.
 Instead, the holidays simply set the stage for strained and/or negative family interaction.
 Read more

 Most Michigan residents would prefer policymakers prioritize the environment over economic growth, finds a new survey by Michigan State University researchers.
 According to the poll, 59 percent favor protecting the environment, even when there could be economic risks of doing so, such as job loss.
 Read more

 Department of Communication Professors James W. Dearing and Maria Lapinski have received a grant to better understand which effective and low-cost healthcare practices from other countries could be successful if implemented in the United States.
 Read more